jesseopdenbrouw/thuas-riscv/boards/de23-lite/README.md

 * The board uses /dev/ttyUSB0 as serial device.
 You may have to set access rights.
 * The reset is connected to push-button KEY0.

+The pinout of the peripherals on GPIO_0 is the same as with the DE0-CB board, except for I2C2 which is connected to the on-print ADC and HDMI chips.